clareaulab/giftwrap/README.md

 Then set up the environment with: `uv sync --all-extras`

-Build the package with: `uvx --from build pyproject-build --installer uv`
+Build the package with: `uv build`

 Publish with uv `uv publish --token <your_token>`